Life lessons learned...

 Ouch!
 Yes, he was right!

 I needed to stop waiting for things to settle down.
 I needed to take action.
-Here are four steps I took that changed our summer and some lessons learned as a result.
+Here are four steps I took that changed our summer and life lessons learned as a result.

 - Cry out to God.
 The psalmist declared, “In my distress, I called to the LORD; I cried to my God for help.
 From his temple he heard my voice; my cry came before him, into his ears” (Psalm 18:6, NIV).
 David said, “O Lord, I am calling to you.
 Please hurry!
 Listen when I cry to you for help” (Psalm 141:1, NLT).
 Even our Savior Jesus cried out to God the Father from Gethsemane.
 God can handle our anger, our weariness and our tears.
 Rely on Him to help.Paul writes, “We were crushed and overwhelmed beyond our ability to endure, and we thought we would never live through it.
 In fact, we expected to die.
 But as a result, we stopped relying on ourselves and learned to rely only on God, who raises the dead” (2 Corinthians 1:8-9, NLT).I needed to cry out to God for relief and rest knowing He will take care of us.
 I saw Him work in each situation.
 He gave me words to say in hard situations and showed us where to go or who to ask for help (Matthew 10:16-23).